endurantgames/cosmiclegends/src/classes/wheelman.md

 When you have your *Unique Vehicle* use a **Power Display,** you can add one Vehicle Scene Power Word for free.

-You can have your *Unique Vehicle* use two Vehicle Scene Power Words together to form a **Power Stunt** or **Power Combo** by paying 1 Might for each beyond the first.
+You can have your *Unique Vehicle* use two or more Vehicle Scene Power Words together to form a **Power Stunt** or **Power Combo** by paying 1 Might for each beyond the first.